AHCC: Use in integrative medicine

 AHCC is widely used in the world and many people use it for general health maintenance and treatment of various diseases.

 It is often used as a complementary and alternative medicine (CAM) for immune support, as reports in animal and clinical settings have indicated that AHCC is associated with an enhanced response to infection and increased survival.
 AHCC is in some cases also used by those undergoing conventional cancer therapy (e.g. chemotherapy) for its reported immunomodulatory functions.

 In Japan, AHCC is the 2nd most popular complementary and alternative medicine used by cancer patients.
 Agaricus blazei supplements are the most popular, outpacing AHCC use by a factor of 7:1.

 Research

 Laboratory research suggests AHCC may have immunostimulatory effects.

 AHCC has been proposed as a treatment for cancer, but research into its effectiveness has produced only uncertain and inconclusive evidence.
 Detailed research is needed into the pharmacology of AHCC before any recommendation of its use as an adjuvant therapy can be made.

 Studies have suggested that AHCC supplementation may affect immune outcomes and immune cell populations, suggesting that it has anti-inflammatory effects.
 Moreover, available data have demonstrated that AHCC may possibly reduce symptoms, improve survival, and shorten recovery time in animal models infected with viruses, bacteria, and fungal infections.
+AHCC was shown in a double-blind clinical study to completely clear HPV viral load in women chronically affected with the virus, and increase their CD4 counts by 25% to 50% after taking 3 grams after six months.